Bardolph-Automation-Inc/bardolph/docs/language.rst

   time at 8:00 on all

 All times are specified using a 24-hour clock, with midnight at 0:00.
+In this documentation, the parameter supplied in the script is called a *time pattern*.

-In this context, you can use wildcards to match more than one possible time.
+A time pattern can contain wildcards to match more than one possible time.
 For example, to turn on the lights on the hour and turn them off on the half-hour::

   time at *:00 on all time at *:30 off all

-The pattern used to specify the time can replace one or two digits with the asterisk.
+A time pattern can have placeholders for one or two digits with an asterisk.
 Here are some examples of valid patterns:

 * `2*:00` - matches 21:00, 22:00, and 23:00.
 * `1:*5` - matches 1:05, 1:15, 1:25, 1:35, 1:45 and 1:55.
-* `*:30` - matches any half-hour.
+* `*:30` - matches on the half-hour.

 These are not valid patterns: